-Generally, I’d leave a pleasant response to something like this (which I did) and move on.
+Generally, I’d just skip past this.
+I don’t have time to respond to every nay sayer.
 I’ve got tough writer skin, after all.
 But there’s something about this response that I really think needs to be addressed — for the good of writers everywhere.

 Let me break this down: I’m being lectured here on the subject of whether or not it’s okay for me to write what people want to read.

 He wanted to like my post, but can’t.
 Okay.
 Fair enough.
 Writing and reading are both highly subjective activities.
 As rejection/critique goes, this is pretty mild.

 Then we get to the next sentence.
 It starts with “Chasing eyeballs.”

 The blogging strategy I wrote about involves looking for questions on Quora to answer, then cross posting your answers to Medium.
 It’s easy to see on Quora what kind of content readers are actively looking for.
 It’s easy to give it to them on Medium.